james-priest/udacity-nanodegree-mws/docs/course-notes/browser-rendering-optimization.md

 Link to [Jank Invaders Game](http://jakearchibald.github.io/jank-invaders/)

-### 9.3 Lesson IntroThroughout this course you'll be working on a bunch of samples with performance issues.
+### 9.3 Lesson Intro
+Throughout this course you'll be working on a bunch of samples with performance issues.
 But by the end of the course, you'll be applying what you've learned to make silky, smooth experiences.

 But first, in order to develop an app that runs at 60 frames per second, you need to understand what goes into creating each frame.